Codebrahma/gamification-platform-backend/README.md

 Please feel free to open an issue if you can have any questions or trouble using this starter kit.

 ## Contributions
 Contributions are all welcome and encouraged.

-For code contributions submit a pull request with unit test.
+Follow this [guide](https://github.com/Codebrahma/gamification-platform-backend/wiki) to learn how to contribute.

 ## License
 This project is licensed under the [MIT License](https://github.com/Codebrahma/gamification-platform-backend/blob/master/LICENSE)